One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 The Rosetta Stone on display at The British Museum in London, England, jetsettingfools.com

-Filled to the brim with treasures from around the world, the museum is truly captivating – and it’s free!
-Visitors can see the ancient Rosetta Stone from Egypt, set eyes on 2,500-year-old sculptures from the Greek Parthenon and contemplate a moai statue from Easter Island.
+You can see the ancient Rosetta Stone from Egypt, set eyes on 2,500-year-old sculptures from the Greek Parthenon and contemplate a moai statue from Easter Island.

-Afternoon: Markets, Canal and Regent’s Park
+Afternoon: Camden, Canal and Park

 View from Primrose Hill, London in 7 Days, England, UK

-In the afternoon, ride the Tube or take a (cheaper) bus from the British Museum to Camden Town and the vibrant Camden Market.
 Known for an eclectic vibe, off-beat wares and an extravaganza of street food, it’s the perfect spot for lunch and a wander.
+After your midday meal, follow Regent’s Canal to the west.

-After your midday meal, follow Regent’s Canal west to the gorgeous Regent’s Park.
 The waterway dates to the early 1800s when it was used for moving goods in and out of the city.
-Today, houseboats putter along the canal that is lined with waterfront flats and chic cafes.
+Today, houseboats putter along the canal that is lined with unique flats and chic cafes.

-Hike up Primrose Hill for a superb view of London, then tour Regent’s Park.
+Now head for Regent’s Park.
 The green space is one of the eight Royal Parks in London.
+It’s home to a Japanese Garden, Rose Gardens and the London Zoo.

 Let It Be, Garrick Theathre, London, England, UK